haysalselen/praktikum/readme.md

 ## Frontend

-The frontend, while minimalistic, consists of all the necessary information and can be seperated into the following 4 components:
+The frontend, while minimalistic, consists of all the necessary information and can be separated into the following 4 components:

 1. Image of the Cocktail: